 The risks for increased or uncontrollable bleeding, along with other potentially life-threatening complications, have prompted lawsuits against the makers of Xarelto.

 Thousands of lawsuits have already been filed across the United States by patients and their families who allege Xarelto caused serious and sometimes fatal side effects.
 If you or someone you love took Xarelto and suffered serious injury, you need to take action.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.
+Call the National Injury Attorneys, LLC today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.

 Source: